-Electricity Repair category 1 Notes The electrical installation is dated as the electrical switch gear may not meet with current Regulations.
+Electricity Repair category 2 Notes The electrical installation is dated as the electrical switch gear does not incorporate circuit breaker fuses.
 Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+It should be appreciated that only recently constructed or

+Electricity

+Repair category 2

-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+Notes rewired properties will have installations which fully comply with IET regulations.